-The Baroda Area Business Association (BABA) is organized for the specific purpose of undertaking programs and activities that contribute to the advancement of the Baroda community while promoting economic development opportunities for new business location and existing business expansion.
-The overriding BABA objective in 2018 is to build an organization with sufficient membership and financial resources to carry out programs managed by professional staff and, when needed, other contract services.
-The Association is governed by a sevenmember Board of Directors elected annually by BABA members.
+The Baroda Area Business Association, Inc. (BABA) is organized for the specific purpose of undertaking programs and activities that contribute to the advancement of the Baroda community as a place to visit, live, work and play; while promoting economic development opportunities for new business location and existing business expansion as "tax-exempt" charitable organization pursuant to Section 501(c) (3) of the Internal Revenue Code.
+The overriding BABA objective in 2017 is to build an organization with sufficient membership and financial resources to carry-out programs managed by professional staff and, when needed, other contract services.
+The CGA is governed by a seven-member Board of Directors elected annually by BABA members.